tibs/markup-history/notes-per-slide-short.rst

 Shown is a DTD fragment for defining a simple list, and an example of the list structure described.

-SGML allows the definition of elements that were implicitly closed by another element - e.g., <li> and <p> in HTML.
+SGML allows the definition of elements that are implicitly closed by another element - e.g., <li> and <p> in HTML.

 In our example::